Q: What is the ACHARAI Fellows Program (AFP)?

 Q: How many people are accepted into a cohort?

-There are anywhere from 18-22 Fellows in a cohort.
+Typically, there are anywhere from 18 to 22 Fellows in a cohort.

 Q: Who are the faculty?